ansible-network/cisco_nxos/README.md

 # cisco_nxos

 This Ansible Network role provides a set of platform dependent fuctions that are designed to work with Cisco NX-OS network devices.
-The functions included int his role inlcuding both configuration and fact collection.
+The functions in this role include both configuration and fact collection.

 ## Requirements